Rioba-Ian/expense-tracker-cli/readme.md

 ### Additional Features

+Some additional features we intend to add in the future

 1. Add expense categories and allow users to filter expenses by category.
 2. Allow users to set a budget for each month and show a warning when the user exceeds the budget.
-3. Allow users to export expenses to a CSV file.
+3. Allow users to export expenses to a CSV file.✅

 ### CLI tool usage